 A StaticIfConditional condition differs from an IfStatement in the following ways:

 - 1. It can be used to conditionally compile declarations, not just statements. - 2.
-It does not introduce a new scope even if { } are used for conditionally compiled statements. - 3.
-For unsatisfied conditions, the conditionally compiled code need only be syntactically correct.
-It does not have to be semantically correct. - 4.
-It must be evaluatable at compile time.
+It does not introduce a new scope even if { } are used for conditionally compiled statements.

 24.3.
-STATIC ASSERT 399
+STATIC ASSERT 401